sonic-visualiser/sonic-annotator/README.md

    will be obtained if an RDF document is provided with your plugins (for example, vamp-example-plugins.n3) and you have this installed in the same location as the plugins.
-To override this enhanced output and write plain events for all features, use --rdf-plain.
+To override this enhanced output and write plain events for all features, use `--rdf-plain`.

-   The output RDF will include an available_as property linking the results to the original audio signal URI.
-By default, this will point to the URI of the file or resource containing the audio that Sonic Annotator processed, such as the file:/// location on disk.
+   The output RDF will include an `available_as` property linking the results to the original audio signal URI.
+By default, this will point to the URI of the file or resource containing the audio that Sonic Annotator processed, such as the `file:///` location on disk.
-   To override this, for example to process a local copy of a file while generating RDF that describes a copy of it available on a network, you can use the --rdf-signal-uri option to specify an alternative signal URI.
+   To override this, for example to process a local copy of a file while generating RDF that describes a copy of it available on a network, you can use the `--rdf-signal-uri` option to specify an alternative signal URI.

- * json
+ * `json`

    Writes the results into JSON format following JAMS, the JSON Annotated Music Specification.
 This writer is provisional as of Sonic Annotator v1.1.

- * midi
+ * `midi`

    Writes the results to MIDI files.
 All features are written as MIDI notes.